Join broadcaster Sandy Burnett on a trip through the world of classical music from the medieval era to the present day.

 Lesson one: Medieval and Renaissance.
-Two important events kickstart our journey: music started to be written down rather than passed on by ear; and single-line melodies gave way to music for many voices at once, or polyphony.
+Two important events kickstart our journey: music started to be written down rather than passed on by ear and single-line melodies gave way to music for many voices at once, or polyphony.
 Today’s playlist includes the medieval sounds of Hildegarde of Bingen and Guillaume de Machaut, the glassy perfection of Palestrina, the earthy delights of the madrigal, and the sonorous blend of the viol consort.

 Lesson two: The Baroque Period.
 The period starts with the flamboyant opening of Monteverdi’s 1607 opera Orfeo, and ends in 1759 with the death of that great adopted Englishman George Friderick Handel.
-The Baroque era produces music of great brilliance and emotional depth, both characteristics exemplified in the work of Johann Sebastian Bach, the greatest composer of that, and possibly any, age.
+The Baroque era produces music of great virtuosity and emotional depth, both characteristics exemplified in the work of Johann Sebastian Bach, the greatest composer of that, and possibly any, age.

 Lesson three: The Classical Period.
 Next comes an emphasis on order, balance, clarity and beauty – four key Enlightenment values which underpin the Classical era.
 It reaches its high point in the music of two Viennese masters: Haydn, the father of the string quartet, and Mozart, whose music managed to be both graceful and profound.